stacs-srg/valipop/docs/usage/execution/java.md

 markdown: kramdown
 ---

-# Running Valipop with Java
+# Running ValiPop with Java

 ## Dependencies

-You will need the following installed on your system to run Valipop:
+You will need the following installed on your system to run ValiPop:

 - [R 4.4.2 or greater](https://cran.r-project.org/)
 - [Java 21 or greater](https://www.oracle.com/uk/java/)